 12.2.
 Any testimonials or endorsements used in commercial communication should be archived and stored signed and dated, including contact details such as name and address.

 12.7.
 In essence, the endorsements are not proofs and the opinions, expressed in there should be supported, when needed, by proof for truthfulness of the statements.

 13.2.
-In the case the commercial communication portrays scenes with the participation of many people and/or public places, as well as quoting published books, articles or film materials, the prior permission as per.
+In case the commercial communication portrays scenes with the participation of many people and/or public places, as well as quoting published books, articles or film materials, the prior permission as per.
 Art.
 13.1 may not be needed.

 14.1.
 Marketing communication should not make unjustifiable use of the name, initials, logo and/or trademarks of another firm, company or institution.

 14.2.
 Marketing communication should not in any way take undue advantage of another firm’s, individual’s or institution’s goodwill in its name, brands or other intellectual property, or take advantage of the goodwill earned by other marketing campaigns without prior consent.

 15.2.
 Marketing communication should not in any way exploit or use industrial samples or copy rights of other marketers in any ways, especially when this could confuse or mislead the consumer, for example, patents, trademarks, designs and useful models.

 16.2.
 Instructions for use should include appropriate safety warnings and, where necessary, disclaimers.

 16.3.
 Potential risks for health and safety should be clearly communicated, especially if not easily recognizable.

 16.4.
 Commercial communication should not portray or encourage drunk driving or to give reasons to believe that the effect of alcohol consumption could be concealed.